wookey-project/ewok-kernel/doc/perms_internals.rst

 Communication access permissions memory model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Communications permissions is based on two matrices:
+Communications permissions are based on two matrices:

    * An IPC matrix, defining which task is able to communicate with which through IPC calls